vantage6/vantage6-workshop/episodes/chapter6.md

 1. The `configuration-name` is the name of the node configuration file.
 You can give any name you like.
 2. The `api-key` is the API key that you received from the vantage6 server administrator.
 It is used to authenticate the node at the server.
 3. The `base-URL of the server` is the URL of the vantage6 server.
-It is `http://host.docker.internal` if you are running the server on your local machine; Othewise you need to provide the URL of the server, e.g. `https://cotopaxi.vantage6.ai`.
+It is `http://host.docker.internal` if you are running the server on your local machine; Otherwise you need to provide the URL of the server, e.g. `https://cotopaxi.vantage6.ai`.
 4. The `port to which the server listens` is the port number that the server listens to.
 It is usually `5000`.
 5. The `path of the api` is the path of the API of the server.
 It is usually `/api`.
 6. The `task directory path` is the path where the node will store the task files.
 You can give any path you like.